 When an email is rejected by a subscriber's email server, it's called a bounce.
-There are a few reasons and types of bounces, which you can find logged in your campaign report.
-It's a good idea to keep a close eye on your bounce numbers to be sure your campaigns are reaching your susbscribers and that you're abiding by spam laws.
+There are different types of bounces that depend on the reason the email bounced.
+These details can be found in your campaign report.
+It's a good idea to keep a close eye on your bounce numbers to be sure your campaigns are reaching your susbscribers, and that you're abiding by spam laws.

 A hard bounce indicates a permanent reason an email cannot be delivered.
 Hard bounced email addresses are removed automatically and immediately from the active subscribers and placed in the Cleaned portion of your list.
 Cleaned subscribers will be excluded from future campaign sends to this list.
 While there are many reasons an email address may hard bounce, below are some common reasons this could happen.

 - Recipient email server has completely blocked delivery.

 Soft bounces typically indicate a temporary delivery issue to an address and are handled differently than hard bounces by MailChimp.
 When an email address soft bounces, it will immediately display as a soft bounce in the campaign report.
 We will continue to attempt to deliver the email over the course of three days.
 If the email still soft bounces after we've attempted delivery for those three days, it will remain logged as a soft bounce on the campaign report.
 If the email is able to be delivered during the three-day period, we'll remove it from your list of soft bounces for that campaign.